Grading System

 Grade of Withdrawal (W)

-The Point Average and Scholastic Standing
+The Grade Point Average (GPA) and Scholastic Standing

 The student's scholastic standing is indicated by the quality point average (also called "grade point average," "grade average," or "point average").